-The latest readings of the Portland, Oregon real estate market suggest that tight inventory will continue to be a factor through the end of 2017 and into 2008.
-While we might not see the above-average price gains of the last year, experts agree that home values in Portland will almost certainly continue to rise in 2018.
+The latest readings of the Portland, Oregon real estate market suggest that tight inventory will continue to be a factor through the remainder of 2020 and possibly into 2021.
+While we might not see the above-average price gains of the last year, experts agree that home values in Portland will almost certainly continue to rise modestly in 2020.

-Here are the latest predictions for the Portland real estate market through summer of 2018.
+Here are the latest predictions for the Portland real estate market over the coming months.

 Tight Supply Is (Still) Pushing Prices North

 The Portland area attracts residents from elsewhere in the country, but there aren’t enough homes to go around.
-This has driven prices north at a steady pace, and recent predictions for the Portland real estate market suggest it will continue to some degree into 2018.
+This situation is expected to push prices north at a steady pace, and recent predictions for the Portland real estate market suggest it will continue to some degree into 2021.

 How tight is the housing supply in Portland?
 Consider this…

 A “balanced” real estate market is considered to have five to six months worth of supply.
-In May, housing reports showed that Portland had only 1.4 months of supply.
-So we are talking about a strong sellers’ market here, with a shortage of available inventory.
+As of early 2020, housing reports showed that Portland had about 2 months’ worth of supply.

 As a result of these trends, home buyers should be well prepared, with their financing lined up ahead of time.
 It’s also important to be realistic with regard to your wish-lists and expectations.
 Being flexible and open-minded goes a long way in a hot real estate market like Portland.

-Homes are currently selling quickly within the Portland metro-area housing market.
-According to Redfin, properties listed for sale in May spent a median of eight days on the market, before going under contract.
+Homes are currently selling at a decent pace within the Portland metro-area housing market.
+According to Redfin, properties listed for sale in April spent a median of 29 days on the market, before going under contract.
 But hot properties go pending in about 5 days and sell for about 2% over their listing price

-The national median number of days on market was 37 during that same period.
-This statistic illustrates the high level of demand and limited inventory in the area.
+This statistic illustrates the relatively high level of demand and limited inventory in the area.

-Housing analysts at Zillow recently offered a 12-month prediction for the Portland, Oregon real estate market, extending into July of 2018.
+Housing analysts at Zillow recently offered a 12-month prediction for the Portland, Oregon real estate market, extending into April 2021.

-The company predicted that the median home value in Portland would rise by 3.7% over the next 12 months (July 2017 – July 2018).
-House values rose by 8.1% over the previous 12 months, by their estimation.
+The company predicted that the median home value in Portland would rise by 2.8% over the next 12 months (April 2020 – April 2021).
+That’s a change in price direction over the previous 12 months, when home prices dipped 0.2%.

 At first glance, an outlook calling for smaller price gains compared to the state of Oregon might be viewed as a negative indicator.
 But it’s not.
-Home values in the Portland area have been rising at a largely unsustainable pace over the next year.
+Home values in the Portland area are expected to rise at a more sustainable pace over the next year.
 That’s a better scenario than where price gains were a few years ago when they outpaced wages and incomes, creating affordability issues for many.

-What we are seeing now could be viewed as a market correction.
-One could argue that real estate predictions calling for historically average price growth in the Portland are a positive indicator, from an economic standpoint.
+One could argue that real estate predictions calling for historically average price growth in Portland are a positive indicator, from an economic standpoint.

-Disclaimer: This article includes projections and predictions for the Portland, Oregon real estate market through summer of 2018.
+Disclaimer: This article includes projections and predictions for the Portland, Oregon real estate market through the spring of 2021.
 Such outlooks were provided by third parties not associated with our company.
 We have compiled them here as an educational service to our readers.